benny779/PersonalFilesFinder/README.md

 # PersonalFilesFinder
-Find files that contain Israeli ID number in the file name
+Find files that contain an Israeli ID number in the file name